Diane Ravitch: National standards and Common Core

 During the 1980s, Ravitch began calling for voluntary national standards in education.
 She became associated with Core Knowledge movement, championed by E. D. Hirsch.
 During her stint as an assistant secretary of education, she was tasked to develop national standards, even though the federal government did not have the authority to make the states adopt them.
 By 2007, Ravitch no longer accepted the free-market components of education reform.
 She continued to work with Hirsch calling for more attention to curriculum and instruction.
-In 2008 she became a co-chair of the board of the newly created Common Core, Inc. Funded by the Bill & Melinda Gates Foundation, the research-based Curriculum Maps project presented a "comprehensive, coherent sequence of thematic curriculum units connecting the skills outlined in the CCSS with suggested student objectives, texts, activities, and much more".
+In 2008 she became a co-chair of the board of the newly created Common Core, Inc. Funded by the Gates Foundation, the Common Core issued a press release saying that the curriculum maps were "comprehensive, coherent sequence of thematic curriculum units connecting the skills outlined in the CCSS with suggested student objectives, texts, activities, and much more."

 In her book The Death and Life of the Great American School System: How Testing and Choice Undermine Education, published in 2010, Ravitch proclaimed:

 Every school should have a well-conceived, coherent curriculum.
 A curriculum is not a script, but a set of general guidelines.
 Students should regularly engage in the study and practice of the liberal arts and sciences: history, literature, geography, the sciences, civics, mathematics, the arts, and foreign languages, as well as health and physical education.